mrpbennett/TIL/javascript/node/local-enviroment-variables.md

-# Using a local enviorment variable
+# Using a local environment variable

 Using local variables are easy as 123, when using systems such as Netlify.
 I have placed this within JavaScript as this would be the same for Node and React.